comp-physics/RBC3D/install/readme.md

 0. Use an appropriate computer
 1. Ensure you have compilers and wrappers
 2. Build libraries
-3. Configure the `Makefile.inc` in the base directory
+3. Configure the `Makefile.in` in the base directory
 4. Build `common/` and `examples/case/`

 ## Use an appropriate computer